edward-shen/MMM-pages/readme.md

 This would cause the module to change show that you are on page 3.

 You can also just send `PAGE_INCREMENT` or `PAGE_DECREMENT` without any payloads (or with, but it will be ignored) to have the module change the displayed page by one.

 This module keeps internal track of how many pages you have, defined by your config in the config file.
 There is no way to dynamically change the pages you have.
 If there arises a need, please create an issue.

 This module sends one notification, `MAX_PAGES_CHANGED` to assist display modules with how many pages they should display.
 However, this module does not enforce what page other modules should indicate.
-This is intentional, because any other module that needs a page change notification should be recieving from the notification system.
+This is intentional, because any other module that needs a page change notification should be receiving from the notification system.

+Finally, if you want to know what page you're currently on, send a `QUERY_PAGE_NUMBER` notification.
+The module will respond with a `PAGE_NUMBER_IS` notification, with the payload of the current page number.

 ## FAQ